britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 console! <i>(Goes off at the back, while, at the same moment, Madame de Katkoff reappears.)</i>

-SCENE FOURTH.
-EUGENIO, MADAME DE KATKOFF.
+<p align="center">SCENE FOURTH.
+Eugenio, Madame de Katkoff.</p>

-EUGENIO, perceiving her, aside.
-The Katkoff — up to time!
-If my second little paper works as well as my first, I have nothing to fear.
-(Aloud.)
-I am quite at the service of Madame.
+EUGENIO, <i>perceiving her, aside:</i> The Katkoff — up to time!
+If my second little paper works as well as my first, I have nothing to fear. <i>(Aloud.)</i> I am quite at the service of Madame.

-MADAME DE KATKOFF.
-My carriage has not come back; it was to pick up a friend at St. Peter’s.
+MADAME DE KATKOFF: My carriage has not come back; it was to pick up a friend at St. Peter’s.

-EUGENIO.
-I am greatly indebted to Madame’s friends.
+EUGENIO: I am greatly indebted to Madame’s friends.
 I have my little proposition ready.

-MADAME DE KATKOFF.
-Be so good as to let me hear it.
+MADAME DE KATKOFF: Be so good as to let me hear it.

-EUGENIO.
-In three words it is this: Do me the favor to captivate Mr. Winterbourne!
+EUGENIO: In three words it is this: Do me the favor to captivate Mr. Winterbourne!
 Madame starts a little.
-She will pre- tend, perhaps, that Mr. Winterbourne is already captivated.
+She will pretend, perhaps, that Mr. Winterbourne is already captivated.

-MADAME DE KATKOFF.
-You have an odd idea of my pretensions!
+MADAME DE KATKOFF: You have an odd idea of my pretensions!
 I would rather pay you a sum of money than listen to this sort of thing.

-EUGENIO.
-I was afraid you would he a little shocked — at first.
+EUGENIO: I was afraid you would he a little shocked — at first.
 But the proposal I make has the greatest recommendations.

-MADAME DE KATKOFF.
-For Mr. Winterbourne, certainly!
+MADAME DE KATKOFF: For Mr. Winterbourne, certainly!

-EUGENIO.
-For Mr. Winterbourne, very plainly; but also for Madame, if she would only reflect upon the facility -
+EUGENIO: For Mr. Winterbourne, very plainly; but also for Madame, if she would only reflect upon the facility -

-MADAME DE KATKOFF.
-What do you know about facility?
+MADAME DE KATKOFF: What do you know about facility?
 Your proposal is odious!

-EUGENIO.
-The worst is already done.
+EUGENIO: The worst is already done.
 Mr. Winterbourne is deeply interested in Madame.

-MADAME DE KATKOFF.
-His name has no place in our discussion.
+MADAME DE KATKOFF: His name has no place in our discussion.
 Be so good as not to mention it again.

-EUGENIO.
-It will be easy not to mention it: Madame will understand without that.
+EUGENIO: It will be easy not to mention it: Madame will understand without that.
 She will remember, perhaps, that when I had the honor of meeting her last summer, I was in the service of a distinguished family.

-MADAME DE KATKOFF.
-The amiable Mrs. Miller?
+MADAME DE KATKOFF: The amiable Mrs. Miller?
 That name has stuck in my mind!

-EUGENIO.
-Permit me to regard it as a happy omen!
+EUGENIO: Permit me to regard it as a happy omen!
 The amiable Mrs. Miller, as I then informed Madame, has a daughter as amiable as herself.
 It is of the greatest importance that this young lady should be detached from the gentleman whose name I am not allowed to mention.

-MADAME DE KATKOFF.
-Should be detached?
+MADAME DE KATKOFF: Should be detached?

-EUGENIO.
-If he is interested in Madame, he is also a little interested in the Signorina.
+EUGENIO: If he is interested in Madame, he is also a little interested in the Signorina.
 You know what men are, Madame!

-MADAME DE KATKOFF.
-If the Signorina is as amiable as you say, I can imagine no happier circumstance.
+MADAME DE KATKOFF: If the Signorina is as amiable as you say, I can imagine no happier circumstance.

-EUGENIO.
-From the point of view of Madame, who is a little tired of the gentleman; but not from my own, who wish the young lady to make another marriage.
+EUGENIO: From the point of view of Madame, who is a little tired of the gentleman; but not from my own, who wish the young lady to make another marriage.

-MADAME DE KATKOFF.
-Excuse me from entering into your points of view and your marriages!
+MADAME DE KATKOFF: Excuse me from entering into your points of view and your marriages!

-EUGENIO, abruptly.
-Ah, if you choose to terminate the discussion, it wasn’t worth while to wait.
-(A pause.)
+EUGENIO, <i>abruptly:</i> Ah, if you choose to terminate the discussion, it wasn’t worth while to wait. <i>(A pause.)</i>

-MADAME DE KATKOFF, aside.
-It was worth while to wait — to learn what a coward I am!
-(Aloud, after a moment.)
-Is Miss Miller in love with Mr.
+MADAME DE KATKOFF, <i>aside:</i> It was worth while to wait — to learn what a coward I am! <i>(Aloud, after a moment.)</i> Is Miss Miller in love with Mr. Winterbourne?
-Winterbourne?

-EUGENIO, smiling.
-I thought Madame would come to the name!
-(Aside.)
-It was the idea that fetched her!
-(Aloud.)
-Miss Miller is not, perhaps, exactly in love with Mr. Winterbourne, but she has a great appreciation of his society.
+EUGENIO, <i>smiling:</i> I thought Madame would come to the name! <i>(Aside.)</i> It was the idea that fetched her! <i>(Aloud.)</i> Miss Miller is not, perhaps, exactly in love with Mr. Winterbourne, but she has a great appreciation of his society.
 What I ask of you is to undertake that for the next two months she shall have as little of it as possible.

-MADAME DE KATKOFF.
-By taking as much of it myself?
+MADAME DE KATKOFF: By taking as much of it myself?
 You ask me to play a very pretty part.

-EUGENIO.
-Madame would play it to perfection!
+EUGENIO: Madame would play it to perfection!

-MADAME DE KATKOFF.
-To break a young girl’s heart — to act an abominable comedy?
+MADAME DE KATKOFF: To break a young girl’s heart — to act an abominable comedy?

-EUGENIO.
-You won’t break any one’s heart, unless it be Mr. Winter- bourne’s — which will serve him right for being so tiresome.
+EUGENIO: You won’t break any one’s heart, unless it be Mr. Winterbourne’s — which will serve him right for being so tiresome.
 As for the comedy, remember that the best actresses receive the highest salary.

-MADAME DE KATKOFF.
-If I had been a good actress, you never would have got me into your power.
+MADAME DE KATKOFF: If I had been a good actress, you never would have got me into your power.
 What do you propose to do with your little American?

-EUGENIO.
-To marry her to a Roman gentleman.
+EUGENIO: To marry her to a Roman gentleman.
 All I ask of you is to use a power you already have.
 I know that of late it has suited your pleasure not to use it: you have tried to keep Mr. Winterbourne at a distance.
 But call him a little nearer, and you will see that he will come!

-MADAME DE KATKOFF.
-So that the girl may see it too?
+MADAME DE KATKOFF: So that the girl may see it too?
 Your ingenuity does you great honor.
 I don’t believe in your Roman gentleman.

-EUGENIO.
-It is not necessary that you should believe.
+EUGENIO: It is not necessary that you should believe.
 Believe only that on the day the Signorina becomes engaged to the irreproachable person I have selected, I will place in your hands the document which I hold at your disposition.

-MADAME DE KATKOFF.
-How am I to be sure of that?
+MADAME DE KATKOFF: How am I to be sure of that?

-EUGENIO, aside.
-They all want to be sure!
-(Aloud.)
-Nothing venture, nothing have!
+EUGENIO, <i>aside:</i> They all want to be sure! <i>(Aloud.)</i> Nothing venture, nothing have!

-MADAME DE KATKOFF.
-And if she never becomes engaged?
+MADAME DE KATKOFF: And if she never becomes engaged?

-EUGENIO.
-Ah, then, I confess, I must still hold the document.
+EUGENIO: Ah, then, I confess, I must still hold the document.
-(Aside.)
-That will make her work for it!
-(Aloud.)
-Why should you trouble yourself with irrelevant questions?
+<i>(Aside.)</i> That will make her work for it! <i>(Aloud.)</i> Why
+should you trouble yourself with irrelevant questions?
 Your task is perfectly definite.
 Occupy Mr. Winterbourne, and leave the rest to me.

-MADAME DE KATKOFF.
-I must tell you — disagreeable as it may be to me to do so — that I shall have to make a very sudden turn.
+MADAME DE KATKOFF: I must tell you — disagreeable as it may be to me to do so — that I shall have to make a very sudden turn.

-EUGENIO.
-It will be all the more effective.
-(Complacently.)
-Sudden turns are the essence of fascination!
+EUGENIO: It will be all the more effective. <i>(Complacently.)</i> Sudden turns are the essence of fascination!

-MADAME DE KATKOFF, aside.
-It’s insufferable to discuss with him!
-But if there’s a hope — if there’s a hope… (Aloud.)
-I told Mr. Winter- bourne, not an hour ago, that I wished never to see him again.
+MADAME DE KATKOFF, <i>aside:</i> It’s insufferable to discuss with him!
+But if there’s a hope — if there’s a hope... <i>(Aloud.)</i> I told Mr. Winterbourne, not an hour ago, that I wished never to see him again.

-EUGENIO.
-I can imagine no more agreeable surprise to him, then, than to be told, half an hour hence, that you can’t live with- out him!
+EUGENIO: I can imagine no more agreeable surprise to him, then, than to be told, half an hour hence, that you can’t live without him!
 You know the things the ladies say!
 Don’t be afraid of being sudden: he’ll think it the more romantic.
-For you those things are easy, Madame (bowing low); for you those things are easy.
-I leave the matter to your considera- tion.
-(Aside, as he goes off.)
-She’ll do it!
-(Exit.)
+For you those things are easy, Madame <i>(bowing low)</i>; for you those things are easy.
+I leave the matter to your consideration. <i>(Aside, as he goes off.)</i> She’ll do it! <i>(Exit.)</i>

-MADAME DE KATKOFF, alone a moment.
+MADAME DE KATKOFF, <i>alone a moment:</i>
 Those things are easy — those things are easy?
 They are easier, perhaps, than paying out half one’s fortune.
-(Stands a moment thoughtful, then gives a little nervous gesture, as of decision.)
+<i>(Stands a moment thoughtful, then gives a little nervous gesture, as of decision.)</i>
-If I give him leave to come to the opera, I must go myself
-- to Italian music!
-But an hour or two of Donizetti, for the sake of one’s comfort!… He said he would come back — from the wife of the consul.
-(Looking about her, she goes out.)
+If I give him leave to come to the opera, I must go myself - to Italian music!
+But an hour or two of Donizetti, for the sake of one’s comfort!...
+He said he would come back — from the wife of the consul. <i>(Looking about her, she goes out.)</i>

 SCENE FIFTH.
 DAISY, THEN GIOVANELLI.